2018 Unit Design Competition

-Congratulations to this year's ISU team for receiving 1st place at this year's national competition!
+Congratulations to the 2017 ISU team for receiving 1st place at this year's national competition!

 To understand the relationship between a specific material and a form made using that material.
 There are no preconceived “ideal” solutions to this project.
 Instead, the emphasis is placed on understanding the implications of your decisions and on making a series of related decisions about a form and its material.
 Explore alternatives and try to understand the tradeoffs of each decision.